npa02012/kaggle_walmart_sales/README.md

 Three models are created.
 All models use a random sample of the training data as validation data - otherwise, the model buidling process is identical.

 Recursive models are used, that is, we use Day 1 predictions as part of our feature engineering to then forecast Day 2, and so forth.

-This [Kaggle Discussion](https://www.kaggle.com/c/m5-forecasting-accuracy/discussion/163092) post provides some more technical insights into my methodology.

 ### Software Design